smooll-d/smoollwallpaper/README.md

 ## Features

-- [x] Video wallpapers
+- Video wallpapers

-- [x] Script pauses automatically if desktop is not focused
+- Script pauses automatically if desktop is not focused

+## Upcoming features

-- [ ] Normal wallpapers
+- Normal wallpapers

-- [ ] Graphical interface
+- Graphical interface

-- [ ] Command line interface
+- Command line interface

-- [ ] Option to not pause the script automatically when the desktop is not focused
+- Option to not pause the script automatically when the desktop is not focused

-- [ ] An install script to automatically install dependencies
+- An install script to automatically install dependencies

 I will come up with more features in the future :)